 Getting up at the same time every morning even when you don’t need to will give your life structure and at the same time you give yourself more time to do everything, I personally love getting all the boring things out of the way in the morning like the housework or shopping, this is so I have more time to spend with friends and family later in the day (when most of them are actually awake haha).
 I’m not quite a Mark Walberg 4am workout club but the concept is the same, and it works!
 Getting up in the morning is also very difficult, and staying up late can be very tempting, but to make it easier, make your job something you have passion for and you love, please to this.

 However, by a morning routine I mean exercise and/or meditation.
 Both of these help relieve stress and boost “happy” chemicals in the brain, so why aren’t you doing them?
 A run/workout of 20 minutes or meditation for the same duration will immediately put you on the right road to a productive day.
 Why is this?
 Because you’re getting up and attacking the day, not getting up because it’ll keep you your job.
+If you don’t have a treadmill but are thinking about buying one then check out this review.

 Make daily goals